-I graduated from the London College of Garden Design 2015 with distinction, and I am a pre-registered member of the Society of Garden Designers (SGD).
+I graduated from the London College of Garden Design (LCGD) in 2015 with distinction, and more recently undertook the LCGD Certificate in Construction Design, graduating with distinction in 2022.

-Now based in East Sussex, having recently relocated from Buckinghamshire, I have experience designing small, urban gardens in London through to larger, much more rural gardens of the Home Counties.
-Recent designs have been for clients in Ealing, Barnes, Harpenden, Beaconsfield, Chorleywood and Chalfont St Peter.
-For several years now, I have also been producing garden design visuals for TV garden makeover programmes.
-Garden Design is my second career having spent 15 years in marketing and public relations, most recently as an international agency director based in Moscow, Kiev and finally London.
+Based in Hove, East Sussex, I have experience designing small, urban gardens in London, Brighton and Hove through to larger, more rural gardens and country estates of the Home Counties.
+I also work with clients and a number of architectural practices to produce landscape schemes for planning applications.
+For a number of years I have also produced 3D hand-drawn garden concept visuals for a well-known TV garden makeover programme.
+Garden Design is my second career having spent 15 years in public relations, mostly in London, but also stints working in Moscow and Kyiv.

-My real passion is for outdoor spaces that look natural and established, where the human/designer hand is less obvious and where nature has been allowed – within reason – to blur the edges and take back a bit of control.
-I particularly like gravel gardens, woodlands and prairie-style planting which I think work particularly well alongside more structural – and more obviously human-imposed – planting elements such as evergeen hedging and topiary, but executed in a modern way.
+My real passion is for outdoor spaces that are natural and established, where the human/designer hand is less obvious and where nature has been allowed – within reason – to blur the edges and take back a bit of control.
+I particularly like gravel gardens, woodlands and prairie-style planting which work well alongside more structural – and more obviously designed – planted elements such as evergreen hedging and topiary, but executed in a modern way.
 Gardens should be as wildlife- and pollinator-friendly as possible, acknowledging that this isn’t always about flowers in summer but can be about providing shelter for insects and seedheads for birds and insect-life in winter.
 A year-round planting ‘infrastructure’ is essential in any successful garden to ensure that in the winter months we are still experiencing and enjoying our gardens, albeit in different ways, and sometime simply through a window.